zachcp/bioduck/README.md

    - GenBank assembly data
    - RefSeq assembly data

+The command will automatically:
-The database will automatically download the required files from NCBI FTP servers:
+1. Download required files from NCBI FTP servers with progress indicators
-- Downloads are cached for 1 day by default to avoid repeated downloads
-- All data fetching and processing happens directly in DuckDB SQL
+2. Extract necessary data from compressed archives
+3. Process and load the data into a DuckDB database
+4. Files are stored in `~/.bioduck/data` by default for reuse

 ### Accessing an Existing NCBI Database